thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 ## Relayer component

 The relayer process is responsible for communication of state changes between Tendermint and Ethereum.
 It is stateless, and has at-least-once delivery semantics from one chain to another.
-If multiple relayers submit the same transaction to Ethereum and collide, they should get a nice error that informs them that the job is already done.
-If one relayer submits the same transaction to THORChain more than once, it should get a nice error informing it that the transaction has already been received.
+If multiple relayers submit the same transaction to Ethereum and collide, they should get an error that informs them that the job is already done.
+If one relayer submits the same transaction to THORChain more than once, it should get an error informing it that the transaction has already been received.
 Then, every update delivered to either chain is idempotent.

-Generally anyone that wants their Bifrost to be successful has an incentive to run the relayer process.

 # Implementation steps
  - Quick audit of solidity codebase for Peggy to determine what can be used and what needs to be fixed